 What is biotech investing?
 Market moving forward

 A 2016 market report from Deloitte projected biotech drug sales to reach $445 billion by 2019, a significant increase from the kind of numbers the sector was pulling in the earlier part of the decade.
 However, when it comes to the drug market, pharmaceutical companies are still the dominant ones.

 “Although biotech drugs have steadily carved a niche for themselves in the pharma market, traditional chemical-based drugs continue to dominate life sciences sector sales,” the report indicated.

 A US Department of Commerce report further explained the less clear distinction between biotech companies and the pharmaceutical sector.
 Biotech often seeks novel drugs or therapies in areas of interest and so the research and resulting products bring the two industries closer and closer.

 The report titled 2016 Top Markets Report Pharmaceuticals explained, “most major multinationals now incorporate both biologics and generics subsidiaries in their portfolios.”

 “[T]he high manufacturing and regulatory costs involved in developing these drugs further clouds traditional distinctions between innovative and generic business models and investment cycles,” the report stated.

-A proper way to gage the market is through hyper focused Exchange Traded Funds (ETF).
+A proper way to gauge the market is through hyper-focused Exchange Traded Funds (ETF).
 For the most part, the ETFs have seen positive returns in 2017 despite the instability of health care services in the US.

 Don’t forget to follow us @INN_LifeScience for real-time news updates!